2sic/2sxc-docs/2sxc Docs Generator/web-api/data/index.md

 > or work your way into the [](xref:WebApi.Specs.UrlSchema)

-## How to Create Data-Items/Entities
+## Create Data-Items/Entities

 Doing an http POST to this `[root-path]/app/auto/data/BlogPost` with a POST body of `{ "Title": "changed title"}` would let you create the item.
 You will get a return message containing ID, GUID etc. of the new item.

-If your POST package also contains an `EntityGuid` then this will be used as the GUID for the new item.
+If your POST package also contains a `EntityGuid` then this will be used as the GUID for the new item.

-## How to Update Data-Items/Entities
+## Update Data-Items/Entities

 Doing an http POST to this `[root-path]/app/auto/data/BlogPost/1050` with a POST body of `{ "Title": "changed title"}` would let you update the item 1050.

-## How to Delete Data-Items/Entities
+## Delete Data-Items/Entities

 Doing an http DELETE to this `[root-path]/app/auto/data/BlogPost/1050` would delete the item 1050.